mhdr/sc-widgets/ScArc.md

 - **float getDistanceFromCenter(float x, float y)**<br />
 **float getDistanceFromCenter(float degrees)**<br />
-Get the distance from center passed an angle or a point.<br />
+Get the distance from center passed angle or point.<br />
 If an angle will passed the method find the relative point on the arc and than will calculate the distance from center.